Public transport in Auckland: Bus priority facilities

-Bus 995 runs hourly, linking Warkworth to Hibiscus Coast busway station, with connection to the Northern Express, taking a bit over an hour to Auckland.

-Waiuku's bus 395 links it to Papakura railway station twice a day.

 Long-distance services

-Long-distance bus operator Intercity links Auckland with all the main centres in the North Island, also operating the budget-orientated SKIP Bus services.
+Long-distance bus operator InterCity links Auckland with all the main centres in the North Island, also operating the budget-orientated SKIP Bus services.
 Skip buses were suspended from 25 March 2020.
 Until 18 August 1996 InterCity services operated from Auckland railway station.
-Since then they have run from Skycity.
-Skycity wants the bus station to move and it has been criticised for diesel fumes and poor toilets.
+Since then they have run from SkyCity.
+SkyCity wants the bus station to move and it has been criticised for diesel fumes and poor toilets.
 However, InterCity rejected a move to Manukau and, in 2020, plans to move back to the old railway station were dropped.